industrial-edge/opc-ua-application-getting-started/docs/Installation.md

 ## Configure IE Databus

-In your IEM open the IE Databus and launch the configurator.
+In your IEM open the Databus and launch the configurator.
 Add a user with this topic:
 `"ie/#"`